Drew Brees Quick Info | |

 Drew Brees went to St. Andrew’s Episcopal School in Austin.
 He stayed at St. Andrew’s till his lower grades were completed.
 He also went to Westlake High School in Travis County to the west of Austin.

-After completing his high school, he didn’t get too many offers from leading universities due to his injury record.
+After completing high school, he didn’t get too many offers from leading universities due to his injury record.
 Kentucky and Purdue were the only options and he went with the latter due to superior academics.
 In 2001, he graduated with a degree in industrial management.

 Occupation